 - You set up customer consignment inventory and auto-replenishment triggers for products

 - Use customized settings to configure each product/destination

 - Streamline the process, by setting up invoicing, product replenishment and retirement algorithms to improve customer service

-- You can maintain your own records of customer inventory at various locations based on automatically tracked inventory from receipts and product use
+- You can maintain your own records of customer inventory based on automatically tracked inventory

 When a supplier and customer begin using VMI, they first agree on objectives for inventory turns, the inventory fill rates or in-stock percentages, and the transaction costs.
 It starts with the customer sending the vendor a Product Activity Report which contains information on the sales, transfer, and inventory position (how much inventory is on-hand and if inventory is in transit).

-The VMI software will analyze the data and create recommended replenishment orders based on algorithms that factor in the frequency of product sale and the dollar rate of sales.
+The VMI software will analyze the data and create recommended replenishment orders based on algorithms.
+These algorithms factor in the frequency of product sale and the dollar rate of sales.

 An enhanced form of VMI is JMI or jointly managed inventory.
-The difference between VMI and JMI is that JMI includes the integration of the customer and vendor systems, giving each partner direct access to the other’s data that’s needed for planning processes.
+JMI includes the integration of the customer and vendor systems.
+This gives each partner direct access to the other’s data for planning processes.

 Managed inventory systems result in improved customer-vendor relationships through shared objectives through a streamlined process designed to improve both the customer and supplier’s business.
 Managed inventory systems also help decrease operating costs by reducing over production and enhancing communication of data between supplier and customer.
 Improving processes and customer supplier relationships, leading to additional orders.

 The open communication required for managed inventory systems to work efficiently leads to an improved understanding between the supplier and customer, of each other’s business operations and allows for joint planning and inventory management.